Henry Moore: United Kingdom

 Moore presented 36 sculptures, as well as drawings, maquettes and other works to the Tate Gallery in 1978.

-Toronto
+Canada

 The Henry Moore Sculpture Centre in the Art Gallery of Ontario, Toronto, opened in 1974.
 It comprises the world's largest public collection of Moore's work, most of it donated by him between 1971 and 1974.
 Moore's Three Way Piece No. 2 (The Archer) has also been on display in Nathan Phillips Square at Toronto City Hall since 1966.

+United States

+Works by Moore are in the collections of institutions in 25 states and the District of Columbia including the Metropolitan Museum of Art, the Museum of Modern Art, both in New York City, and the National Gallery of Art, Washington, D.C.

+There are eleven large sculptural bronze works by Moore in the grounds of the Nelson-Atkins Museum of Art in Kansas City, Missouri.
+There is also a large bronze, the "Seated Woman" of 1957, inside the museum.
+This is the largest collection of Moore's monumental bronzes in the United States.
+The museum also contains about 43 smaller sculptures by Moore which are usually not on display.
+The museum's holdings also include a few works on paper and four large woven pieces, titled "Seated Figures: Ideas for Terracotta" (1981–1982), which are 7–8 foot long tapestries by British weavers based on drawings by Moore.
+Twenty-eight more tapestries were produced during Moore's lifetime.